samvk/postcard-creator/README.md

 * A jQuery plugin which brings CSS3 backface-visibility features to IE through brute force
 * The MIT License (MIT)
 * https://nnattawat.github.io/flip

+## Installation

+*Greetings, World!* can be run locally (up until emailing) or previewed at http://postcard.samvk.com.
+Note: Chrome 47+ requires HTTPS to access the webcam.
+This means the webcam feature should either be previewed locally or in FireFox (or upload the code to a secure domain).

 ## License